 Content worthy of respect.

-And no matter what my clients write — blogs, résumés, memoirs, business books, and even corporate annual reports — the finished product needs to be professionally presented.
+And no matter what my clients write — blogs, résumés, memoirs, nonfiction books, and even corporate annual reports — the finished product needs to be professionally presented.

-Many of my clients write for Huffington Post, Inc., Thrive Global, Yahoo Finance, CNBC, and regional magazines.
+Many of my clients write for Huffington Post, Inc., Thrive Global, Yahoo Finance, CNBC, Entrepreneur, and regional magazines.
 Several are ghostwriters.
 Two create résumés for top executives.
-One is an ad agency that I have worked with for nine years, copy editing a major Boston hospital’s 300-page annual report!
+One is an ad agency that I have worked with for nine years, copy editing a major Boston hospital’s 300-page annual report.

 They all know that errors in their writing can damage their reputation, and they can’t afford to let that happen.
-One wrote a best-selling book; three other authors have also done well.
+One wrote a best-selling book; three others have also done well.
 One was recently named a “LinkedIn Top Voice” for the second time.
 (For a list of all those who entrusted me with their books in the last few years, see below.)

 If you’re not sure you need any editorial help, send me one page of your writing.
 I will look at it — FOR FREE! — and let you know what I see.
 One offer per person, please.